vswilliamson/Independent-eQTLs/README.md

 ```
 plotsix(df, snps, sortBy="beta")
 ```
 This function produces the figures in slides 9-12 of my powerpoint.
 The figures compare the distribution of SNPs around the TSS for the best eQTL reported by Matrix eQTL, and for the first five SNPs in genes with 5 or more independent eQTLs.
-It uses firstfive.R.
+It uses `firstfive.R`.

 ##### Input: #####
 - **df**: The first histogram in the output of `stepwise.R`.